This is a one-stop resource to help you learn to backpack, or backpack better. It:

 1. Hike all day, and camp only long enough to recharge for another full day of hiking.
 This is the endurance athlete’s approach to backpacking, and is best represented by thru-hikers who cover 25, 30, even 35 miles per day for months on end.

 2. Hike a little bit (maybe), and spend more time on non-active pastimes like fishing, photography, and campfires.
-This approach is ideal for those who want a r&r-filled backcountry experience.
+This approach is ideal for those primarily seeking rest and relaxation.

-Most backpackers aim for a happy-medium of these two approaches, and vary their intentions based on their location, time available, and companions.
-Whatever your intended mix of activities, know that you will need corresponding gear, supplies, and skills.
+Most backpackers aim for a happy-medium of these two approaches, and vary their intentions based on their location, trip duration, and companions.

 For example, when I completed the 6,875-mile Great Western Loop in 7 months (33 miles per day pace), I carried lightweight gear and calorically dense food, and hiked efficiently by always taking care of my feet and avoiding navigational mistakes.